symfony-cmf/symfony-cmf-docs/tutorials/handling-multilang-documents.rst

 You also need the ``intl`` php extension installed and enabled.
 (Otherwise composer will tell you it can't find ext-intl.)
-If you get issues that some locales can not be loaded, have a look at `this discussion on ICU<https://github.com/symfony/symfony/issues/5279#issuecomment-11710480>`_.
+If you get issues that some locales can not be loaded, have a look at `this discussion about ICU <https://github.com/symfony/symfony/issues/5279#issuecomment-11710480>`_.

 Then configure it in the main application configuration file.
 As there are several CMF bundles wanting the list of allowed locales,